wernsey/chip8/README.md

 * [8] says that images aren't generally wrapped, but [3] and [10] seems to think differently.
 * According to [7], the upper 256 bytes of RAM is used for the display, but it seems that modern interpreters don't do that.
 Besides, you'd need 1024 bytes to store the SCHIP's hi-res mode.
 * `hp48_flags` is not cleared between runs (See [11]); I don't make any effort to persist them, though.
+* Apparently there are CHIP-8 interpreters out there that don't use the standard 64x32 and 128x64 resolutions, but I don't support those.
+* As far as I can tell, there is not much in terms of standard timings on CHIP-8 implementations.
+My implementation follows the notes in [12]: The interpreter refreshes the screen at 60 frames per second, and 10 instructions are executed during each frame.

 ### Portability